Are We Under Law or Grace?

-It is a baffling mystery as to how anyone, with even a cursory knowledge of Scripture, should not understand that there was an abundant measure of grace under the former regime.
+It is a baffling mystery as to how anyone, with even a cursory knowledge of Scripture, should not understand that there was an abundant measure of grace under the law of Moses.

-Noah found “grace” in the eyes of the Lord long before the Mosaic system was birthed (Gen. 6:8), but it was not the modern sort of cheap grace that disavows obedience (6:22; cf. Heb.
+Noah found grace in the eyes of the Lord long before the Mosaic system was birthed (Gen. 6:8), but it was not the modern sort of cheap grace that disavows obedience (Gen. 6:22; cf. Heb.
 11:7).

 Scores of Old Testament passages stress the pouring out of Jehovah’s grace in ancient times upon those who responded in obedience to his will (cf. Ex.
 33:13; Dt.
 7:12; Jer.
 31:3).

 It is no surprise that many today are ready to repudiate the idea that man is responsible to sacred law.
-Outlaws eschew law!
+Outlaws despise law!